What are varicose veins?

 In order to maximise the Medicare benefits available to you for the comprehensive ultrasound assessment and subsequent treatment and follow up scans, we recommend you have your GP fill in our dedicated venous services referral forms.

-If you have trouble getting into see your own GP or do not have a GP, there are several GP clinic within a few hundred metres of our clinic that can assist in this regard.
+If you have trouble getting in to see your own GP or do not have a GP, contact us on 9200 3450 to find out how we can assist in this regard.

 The costs will depend on the methods required to treat/remove your abnormal veins, the number of abnormal veins to be treated, the number of treatments required, the time and complexity of each treatment; the amount of consumables needed and will naturally vary significantly from person to person.